ineeee/Taigabot/install.md

 # taigabot dependencies
-taigabot is runs on python 3 (only 3.9 or 3.10). it depends mostly on requests, beautifulsoup4 and lxml.
+taigabot runs on python 3 (only 3.9 or 3.10). it needs requests, beautifulsoup4 and lxml.

 ## instructions
-see below for copypaste-friendly ubuntu/alpine instructions.

-1. install python 3.9 or 3.10, pip and a compiler
+1. install python 3.9 or 3.10 (you need pip, wheel and venv)
-2. clone this repo
+2. git clone this repo
-3. make and activate a virtual environment
+3. use a virtual environment
-4. install and compile the requirements
+4. install the requirements

-    pip install -r requirements.txt
-    pip install -r requirements_extra.txt

 last step is to configure the bot: